M-o-a-T/moat/README.rst

 * poll these devices as specified

-* write values that it reads from 1wire to some DistKV entry
+* write values that it reads from 1wire to some MoaT-KV entry

-* monitor a DistKV entry and write any updates to 1wire
+* monitor a MoaT-KV entry and write any updates to 1wire

-* work with DistKV's runner system, either centrally or distributed
+* work with MoaT-KV's runner system, either centrally or distributed